 SPED 538.
-Final Practicum in DD.
-1-4 Hour.
+Final Practicum in Disability Human Services.
+4 Hours.

-This is a mentored, individualized field practicum in setting and serving youth with developmental disabilities.
-Prerequisite: Completion of all graduate course requirements in DD/ASD with a minimum GPA of 3.0 or permission of the department chairperson.
+This is a supervised, culminating practicum that provides candidates with opportunities for advanced application of knowledge and skills in the Disability Human Services field.
+Prerequisite: Completion of all graduate course requirements in the DHS with a minimum GPA of 3.0 or permission of the department chairperson.